Nuitka/Nuitka/Developer_Manual.rst

     - The variable ``b`` is a boolean of constant value ``True``.

-For conditional statements optimization, the following is note-worthy:
+For conditional statements optimization, the following is also note-worthy:

    - The value of the condition is known to pass truth check or not inside either branch.